pdromnt/flashforge-toolkit/README.md

 ### Extra Info

 Inside the `.env` you can find where to put your printer's IP address (make sure it's a static IP set in your router!), that's all you need in order to start seeing data from your printer in the front-end.
+You don't usually need to change the printer's port.

 ## Front-End Instructions